-In the last year, I’ve addressed partially the impacts these processes have on bodies and memories, particularly by working with migrants and recently by narrating my happenings.
-The feeling of being trapped and ripped out from what has grown attached to you can be destructive and powerful, I’m interested in exploring it from different territories and emotions.
-The following recollections take different formats and were completed in the past year, they present intersections of personal narratives presented in visual and written memories.
-The pieces also intend to reveal and inform about urban processes such as political relations of space, women's presence and position in the urban landscape, and the use of informal/improvised mechanisms as means of resistance or abuse.
+In the last year, I have addressed partially the impacts these processes have on bodies and memories, particularly by working with migrants and recently by working on events I have experienced.
+The feeling of being trapped and ripped out from what has grown attached to you can be destructive and powerful, I am interested in exploring it from different territories and emotions.

 LA CASA AMARILLA

 april.2018 | english version